Pink-Crab/WP_PSR16_Cache/README.md

 ## Getting Started

-Once you have the package installed and your autloader has been included.
+Once you have the package installed and your autoloader has been included.

 ### File Cache